bgamari/ghc-wiki-import/commentary/compiler/api.md

 A typical interaction with the GHC API goes something like the following:

-- Initialize the GHC TopDir: `init`
+- Initialize the GHC top dir: `init`
 - Create a new session: `newSession`
 - Add some *targets*: `setTargets`, `addTarget`, `guessTarget`
 - Perform [Dependency Analysis](#DependencyAnalysis): `depanal`